 Bite to Eat

-If exploring Blackpool has zapped you of energy then why not revitalise yourself with a bite to eat at Michael’s Indian Restaurant.
-One reviewer did just that saying the experience was ‘not what we expected, but better!’
-We’re intrigued… The visitor said the parking, access, toilets and staff were all top notch!
+One reviewer has recommended Michael’s Indian Restaurant saying it was ‘not what we expected, but better!’
+They told us the parking, access, toilets and staff were all top notch!
 There are several buses to the restaurant and also on street parking with a Blue Badge.
 The guest said ‘access turned out to be easy rather than the usual anxiety fuelled experience of visiting new places.
 A large permanent ramp provided access through the main door.
 No having to go around the corner via the bins here!’
 ‘The staff were excellent and nothing was too much trouble.
 They were happy to carry things, accommodate some dietary requests, and let us take our time.’
-This guest was so impressed they went back the following evening!

 Now, you can’t be beside the seaside without getting an ice cream at some point during your stay, and Notarianni Ice Cream LTD will be sure to bring you delight.
-This Italian Ice Cream Parlour has been hailed ‘the best ice cream in Blackpool’ by one reviewer, so you must give it a go!
+This Italian Ice Cream Parlour has been hailed ‘the best ice cream in Blackpool’ by one reviewer.

 This established family business gives great access to the main open street serving area.
 Our reviewer advised that with their wheelchair they did have to move tables and chairs around a bit to get inside but they were able to fit.
 The staff are ‘very good and will assist people if they are able to do so.’
 Top tip: ‘this venue is only open from Easter to the end of the Blackpool illuminations each year this is early November.
 Would recommend to use take away service there are a number of park bench style seats located in the street near to the shop.’